Samjean2020/programming-and-scripting-2020/README.md

                                                 Instructions on how to run the files

 Python 3x codes are used for the writing of the above weekly tasks.
 Visual Studio Code (VSC), cmder, ipython, log python, notepad++ are text-editors used for the writing of codes in Python programming language.
-The programs can be run under the command line of VSC terminal, cmder, ipython…and cloned to this repository (programming-and-scripting-2020) via its URL address: using git relevant commands, namely: git init, git clone, git add . , git commit –m (“comments”) git push or git pull.
+The programs can be run under the command line of VSC terminal, cmder, ipython…and cloned to this repository (programming-and-scripting-2020) via its URL address: https://github.com/Samjean2020/programming-and-scripting-2020.git, using relevant git commands, namely: git init, git clone, git add . , git commit –m (“comments”) and git push or git pull.
 I added files using upload files option available at GitHub.

                                                 Documentation

                                           Description of solutions

                     Weekly task 1: running a small program, hello.py and goodbye.py

 A single-line code in python is enough to provide specific instructions to be executed on a machine with an Operating System (OS): MS-DOS, UNIX OS, and LINUX OS.
 The call of the print() function, displays the output of the string-type of data: Hello, World for the file hello.py and Goodbye, World regarding the file goodbye.py